jeremyrickard/osba-in-action/README.md

 cf push
 ```

 Deploying an application to CF is as simple as that.
 Because you've included a service reference in the manifest, the CosmosDB instance will automatically be bound to your new app.
+You should be able to access it at:

 ## Use OSBA with Kubernetes